I lost weight by following an unusual but effective diet that was developed by the late

 My current routine

 I start the day with two large mugs of coffee with stevia (sugar substitute) and some soy creamer.
-Around noon, I
+Around 1:30 PM, I

-an hour later, I take four tablespoons of flaxseed oil (I use Spectrum Organic, without added lignans),
+take a three tablespoons of flaxseed oil (I use Spectrum Organic, without added lignans),

-followed by a few gulps of water from a drinking fountain.
-I do not pinch my nose shut for the flaxseed oil.
+followed by a few gulps of water.
+I do not pinch my nose shut for the flaxseed oil, but I do hold my breath so that I don't taste the oil.
 I eat a large dinner

 but my snack usually ends with a piece of cake or pie, a chocolate bar, or some cookies.
 All the food I eat is always vegan.
 I don’t eat between

 the two meals.
-About once per week, I eat a large breakfast (more about this below).
+Once per week, I eat a large breakfast (more about this below).

 I don’t keep track of calorie counts, but my dinner is larger now than it used to be before I started